Do you know in what year women in California received the right to vote?

 In what year was the bipartisan Women’s Caucus recognized by the Joint Rules Committee of the Legislature?

 Who was elected as the first chairwoman of the newly formed Women’s Caucus?

 Who were the original members of the Women’s Caucus in 1985?

-Do you know who is the oldest living women presently living elected to the CA Legislature?
+Do you know who is the oldest living woman presently living elected to the CA Legislature?

-Answer: The Honorable Marion La Follette and the Honorable Sally Tanner.
+Answer: The Honorable Marion La Follette and the Honorable Sally Tanner are both 94.

 Who was the youngest women ever elected at the time of her election?